GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/04-message-composer.md

 There are two versions of the composer that we provide:

-* **ViewModel-powered**: This version relies on a `ViewModel` to set up all of its operations, like sending, editing and replying to a message, as well as handling UI state when the user performs different message actions.
+* **Bound**: This version relies on a `ViewModel` to set up all of its operations, like sending, editing and replying to a message, as well as handling UI state when the user performs different message actions.
 * **Stateless**: This is a stateless version of the composer that doesn't know about `ViewModel`s or business logic.
 It exposes several actions and customization options that let you override the behavior and UI of the component.

 :::note

-The **ViewModel-powered** version of the composer uses the **stateless** composer internally.
+The **bound** version of the composer uses the **stateless** composer internally.
 That way, when providing the same state to either component, the behavior will be the same.

 Additionally, we cannot provide a default `ViewModel`, as it requires the `channelId` to send data, so you'll have to build an instance yourself.